adish13/Moodify-Learning/Assignment2/README.md

-# Assignment 2 of Moodify Learning based on Linear and logistic regression
+# Assignment 2 of Moodify Learning